Stochastic Analysis with Modelled Distributions: Introduction

-There are many approaches to stochastic integration for Banach space valued processes, some of them involve properties of the Banach space like martingale type~$2$ or UMD.
-It depends on the purpose in mind, which property is actually needed, but for integrals with respect to Brownian motion martingale type~$2$ or UMD is favorable and both allow for treating stochastic partial differential equations like stochastic evolution equations in Banach spaces, see e.g.~\cite{Brzezniak1995} or \cite{vanNeerven2008}.
+There are several approaches to stochastic integration for Banach space valued processes, some of them involve properties of the Banach space like martingale type~$2$ or unconditional martingale difference (UMD).
+It depends on the purpose in mind, which property is actually needed, but for integrals with respect to Brownian motion martingale type~$2$ or UMD is favorable and both allow for treating stochastic partial differential equations like stochastic evolution equations in Banach spaces, see e.g.~\cite{Brzezniak1995}, \cite{Brzezniak2018} or \cite{vanNeerven2008}.
 We shall prove here that the Besov space~$\mathcal{D}^\gamma_{p,q}$ of modelled distributions (for $p,q \geq 2$) has indeed the martingale type~$2$ and the UMD property, respectively, see Proposition~\ref{prop:UMD property}.
-Since this suffices to set up a rich stochastic integration theory as needed for the treatment of stochastic (partial) differential equations with Brownian drivers like in the books of Da~Prato-Peszat-Zabczyk~\cite{Peszat2007,DaPrato2014}, the results in the second part of the article pave the way to combine the powerful tools of stochastic integration and Hairer's theory of regularity structure in a novel way.
+Since this suffices to set up a rich stochastic integration theory as needed for the treatment of stochastic partial differential equations with Brownian drivers like in the books of Da~Prato--Peszat--Zabczyk~\cite{Peszat2007,DaPrato2014}, the results in the second part of the article pave the way to combine the powerful tools of stochastic integration and Hairer's theory of regularity structure in a novel way.
+As an exemplary applications, we present existence and uniqueness results for mild solutions of semilinear stochastic partial differential equations with multiplicative noise in Besov spaces of modelled distributions and for It\^o stochastic differential equations on spaces of H\"older functions with certain unbounded vector fields.
+Furthermore, using the reconstruction operator and the Fubini type theorem, we show that semilinear SPDEs in classical Besov spaces can be equivalently considered as semilinear SPDEs in suitable Besov spaces of modelled distributions.

 {\bf Organization of the paper:} In Section~\ref{sec:reconstruction} we briefly introduce the necessary elements of regularity structures and prove the reconstruction theorem for Besov spaces of modelled distributions.
-The Banach space properties of these spaces are established in Section~\ref{sec:stochastic integration} as well as the Fubini theorem.
+The Banach space properties of these spaces are established in Section~\ref{sec:stochastic integration} as well as the Fubini type theorem.
+As applications, we treat semilinear stochastic partial differential equations in Besov spaces of modelled distributions in Section~\ref{sec:SPDEs} and distributions-valued It\^o stochastic differential equations in Section~\ref{sec: distribution valued SDEs}.

 {\bf Notation:} Throughout the entire paper, we are given a scaling $\s:=(\s_1, \dots, \s_d)\in \N^d$ and we consider the $\s$-scaled ``norm'' $\|x\|_{\s}:= \sup_{i=1,\dots, d} |x_i|^{1/\s_i}$ for $x=(x_1,\dots,x_d)\in \R^d$ and $d\in\mathbb{N}$.
 The ball in $\mathbb{R}^{d}$, around $x\in\mathbb{R}^{d}$ with radius $R>0$ and with respect to the $\s$-scaled norm is denoted by $B(x,R)$.
 The zero is included in our notation of natural numbers $\mathbb{N}=\{0,1,2,\ldots\}$ and for a multi-index $k\in\mathbb{N}^{d}$, we set $|k|:=|(k_{1},\dots,k_{d})|:=k_{1}+\cdots+k_{d}$, $|k|_\s:=\s_1 k_{1}+\cdots+ \s_d k_{d}$, and $k!:=k_{1}!\cdots k_{d}!$.